markuz449/COSC349-Assignment-1/README.md

 ## Perusing

-[http://192.168.2.11](http://192.168.2.11) The home page of NuggetWatch is where all your dreams come true.
+[http://192.168.2.11](http://192.168.2.11) The home page of Nugget Watch is where all your dreams come true.
 The main chains are displayed with the deals that they offer, their overall ratings and a link to the reviews of the chain.
 The deals are orderd by the best value per nugget.

-[http://192.168.2.11/about](http://192.168.2.11/about) Tells the origin story of NuggetWatch as well as some of the most frequently asked questions that the NuggetWatch team encounters
+[http://192.168.2.11/about](http://192.168.2.11/about) Tells the origin story of Nugget Watch as well as some of the most frequently asked questions that the Nugget Watch team encounters

-[http://192.168.2.11/chains](http://192.168.2.11/chains) The chains page deals with the reviews for NuggetWatch.
-You can go explore into each chain and read the reviews from the users of NuggetWatch.
+[http://192.168.2.11/chains](http://192.168.2.11/chains) The chains page deals with the reviews for Nugget Watch.
+You can go explore into each chain and read the reviews from the users of Nugget Watch.
 The reviews are ordered by the date when the review was made, the most recent reviews are at the top.

-[http://192.168.2.11/contact](http://192.168.2.11/contact) This is where you can contact the NuggetWatch team with any issues that are encountered.
+[http://192.168.2.11/contact](http://192.168.2.11/contact) This is where you can contact the Nugget Watch team with any issues that are encountered.

 # Useful Modifications